ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 - ping command can be very hard on a network and must be used with caution
 - 8 header bytes for ICMP
+- use -p for padding, useful to debug with respect to a pattern

 ## ICMP Protocol
 - IP (internet protocol) used for host to host interconnection in a system of networks, specifically called "catenet"